-16. More than two thirds of SAAS companies experienced annual churn rates of 5% or higher.
+16. More than two-thirds of SAAS companies experienced annual churn rates of 5% or higher.
 (Totango)

 17. If your Net Revenue Churn is high (above 2% per month) it is an indicator that there is something wrong in your business; this will become a major drag on growth. (forentrepreneurs)

-18. Net-revenue churn improves with larger Average Contract Value (ACV), likely due to more structural churn among SMB customers and higher switching costs associated with larger contracts.
+18. Net-revenue churn improves with a larger Average Contract Value (ACV), likely due to more structural churn among SMB customers and higher switching costs associated with larger contracts.
 (Mckinsey)